ZendExperts/ZeDb/README.md

 - `get($id)`: returns an Entity class based on the id of the record

-Apart from the above function the model also defines a set of magic functions that can handle combination of table columns, order by or limit:
+Apart from the above function the model also defines a set of magic functions that can handle combination of table columns, order by or limit.

 The pattern used by these methods is as follows:

-1. Function name prefix, which can me one of the following:
+1. Function name prefix, which can be one of the following:
 - `removeBy`: removes one or more records from the table
 - `getAll`: returns all the records from the table
 - `getBy`: returns a single Entity class based on the values in the specified fields
 - `getAllBy`: same as `getBy` only it returns more that one record, if found
 - `getLike`: returns a single Entity class based on the values in the specified fields using `LIKE` instead of `=`
 - `getAllLike`: same as `getLike` only it returns more that one record, if found
 - `getByColumns`: allows you to specify an array of keys and values that can be passed over to the where method of the Select instance before returning a single entity.
 - `getAllByColumns`: same as `getByColumns` only it returns more that one record

 2. A list of field names in camelCase separated by the `And` word.
 Ex: `$model->getByUsernameAndStatus('paul', 'active');`.
 This is only needed for the following functions: removeBy, getBy, getAllBy, getLike, getAllLike.

 3. The `OrderBy` text followed by a list of field names in camelCase separated by the `And` word where each field name can be suffixed by either `Asc` or `Desc`.
 This section is optional for all functions.

 4. The `Limit` text followed by a number representing the maximum number of records that should be returned.
 If limit is defined then you may also specify an offest from which to start by adding the text `From` followed by the offset number.

 The Entity class defined two methods that can help you work with the database faster: